-- 1.1 We value the individuality of all our children.
+- 1.1 Our school's values including the 6Ps and the Golden Rules (or 'Roots) make references explicitly towards valuing the individuality of all our children.
 We are committed to giving all our children every opportunity to achieve the highest of standards.
-Within this ethos of achievement, we do not tolerate bullying or harassment of any kind.
-Pupils will be provided with the opportunity to experience, understand, and celebrate diversity and have equality as one of our four underlying curricular themes. - 1.2 This policy reflects the school's general and specific duties, as detailed in: - Race Relations (Amendment) Act 2000. - Code of Practice on the Duty to Promote Race Equality 2001, issued by the Commission for Racial Equality (CRE); - Preparing a Race Equality Policy for Schools (CRE 2002).
+Within our values system, we do not tolerate bullying or harassment of any kind.
+Pupils will be provided with the opportunity to experience, understand, and celebrate diversity. - 1.2 This policy reflects the school's general and specific duties, as detailed in: - Race Relations (Amendment) Act 2000. - Code of Practice on the Duty to Promote Race Equality 2001, issued by the Commission for Racial Equality (CRE); - Preparing a Race Equality Policy for Schools (CRE 2002).